Legal Malpractice Lawyers in Hamilton & Toronto

 At our Hamilton and Toronto legal malpractice law firm, we handle all types of legal malpractice claims, including:

 In almost all legal malpractice cases, an expert witness is required (i.e. a lawyer who is an expert in the field to provide the Court with an opinion as to the ‘standard of care.’).
 This requires a senior lawyer to review the facts of your case in detail, and often costs in excess of $10,000.00 to obtain.
 Depending on the type of case (personal injury, business litigation) other expert witnesses (doctors, accountants) may be required as well, often at similar cost.
 Likewise, LawPro defends cases of legal malpractice aggressively, meaning that prosecuting such cases often requires hundreds of hours of a lawyer’s time.
 As a result, many valid cases of legal malpractice cannot economically be pursued by our lawyers, though if you believe you have been the victim of legal malpractice, you should call us to see whether we may be able to help you.

 We’re Your Experienced Legal Malpractice Lawyers

-For close to ten years, Michael Lesage has prosecuted cases of legal malpractice in Canada and the US.
-These legal malpractice settlements have ranged from lawyers missing the statute of limitations to lawyers who have failed to advise their client, to a truly memorable case where another lawyer thought it would be a good idea to start up a business in direct competition to his existing client (and using the same name).
-I was able to get that case settled very quickly.
+For more than ten years, Michael Lesage has prosecuted (and settled) cases of legal malpractice in Canada and the US.
+He has experience settling cases where lawyers recommended improvident (poor) settlements, missed the statute of limitations, and represented a client in a truly bizarre case, where a lawyer thought it would be a good idea to start up a business in direct competition with his existing client (using the same name no less).
+That case settled very quickly….

-Fill out our Free Case Evaluation Form or call our GTA legal malpractice lawyers at 1-647-495-8995 for your free and confidential legal malpractice case evaluation.
+Fill out our Case Evaluation Form or call our GTA legal malpractice lawyers at 1-647-495-8995 for your confidential legal malpractice case evaluation.
 We have law offices in Hamilton and Toronto, and our Ontario malpractice lawyers will meet you where it’s most convenient.